IntelRealSense/librealsense/examples/readme.md

 7. [Sample of how to use the IMU of D435i as well as doing PCL rotations based on this](https://github.com/GruffyPuffy/imutest)
 8. [realsense-ir-to-vaapi-h264](https://github.com/bmegli/realsense-ir-to-vaapi-h264) - hardware encode infrared stream to H.264 with Intel VAAPI
 9. [EtherSense](https://github.com/krejov100/EtherSense) - Ethernet client and server for RealSense using python's Asyncore
+10. [Unofficial OpenVino example + D400](https://github.com/gbr1/ros_openvino) - example of using OpenVino with RealSense and ROS for object detection